2020 ALICE NY Report is HERE!

 ALICE.org Demo: How to Curate Your Local Data- recorded presentation

 - Updated ALICE Report for New York

-- ALICE Data for every county in New York State
+- ALICE Data for every county, town and village in New York State

 - Household Survival Budgets and Household Stability Budgets for every county in NYS

 The ALICE (Asset Limited, Income Constrained, Employed) Project was initiated by United Way of Northern New Jersey several years ago to bring focus to the families and individuals who work but whose salaries do not provide sufficient resources to meet basic needs.

 The ALICE Project developed a methodology using publicly available census, employment, wage, cost of living and other data to help to understand the extent of ALICE in our communities, those who are above the federal poverty level, but below a sustainable wage.